leafOfTree/vim-vue-plugin/README.md

 ## How it works

-`vim-vue-plugin` will try to load multiple syntax and indent files for `.vue` and enable them to work together
+It loads multiple syntax and indent files for `.vue` and enables them to work together

 - Blocks (both `template/script/style` and custom blocks) with any syntax, including `pug, typescript, coffee, scss, sass, less, stylus, ...`

-    Sntax plugins need to be installed if not provided by vim
+    Syntax plugins need to be installed if not provided by vim

 - Attribute and keyword highlight
 - [emmet-vim][10] `html, javascript, css, ...` filetype detection
 - Context-based behavior, such as to get current tag or syntax, and set local options like `commentstring`
 - A built-in `foldexpr` foldmethod

 ## Configuration

 `g:vim_vue_plugin_config`*dict* is the only configuration

-This is its **default value**.
+This is **default value**.
 You could copy it as a starting point

 ```
 let g:vim_vue_plugin_config = {